-Recipe for homemade chicken or turkey empanadas filled with turkey or chicken, onions, garlic, peppers, tomatoes, cumin, oregano and balsamic vinegar.
+These homemade chicken or turkey empanadas are filled with leftover shredded turkey or chicken, onions, garlic, peppers, tomatoes, cumin, oregano and balsamic vinegar.

-- 12-15 medium sized empanadas discs, using homemade dough or store-bought empanada discs
+- 12-15 medium sized empanadas discs using homemade dough (see recipe below) or store-bought empanada discs

 - 2 tbs butter